-Play is the chief way that infants learn how to move, communicate, socialize, and understand their surroundings.
-And during the first month of life, your baby will learn by interacting with you.
+Play is the main way that infants learn how to move, communicate, socialize, and understand their surroundings.
+During the first month of life, your baby will learn by interacting with you.

-The first thing your baby will learn is to connect the feel of your touch, the sound of your voice, and the sight of your face with getting his or her needs for comfort and food met.
+The first thing your baby will learn is to associate you with getting their needs met.
+So, the feel of your touch, the sound of your voice, and the sight of your face will begin to mean nourishment, warmth, and comfort.

-Even at this young age, newborns are ready to learn about the world around them.
+Even at this young age, babies are ready to learn about the world around them.
 Your newborn loves to look your face.
-Newborns can recognize and respond to mom or dad's voice (or other interesting sounds) by looking alert and becoming less active.
-The baby may try to find out where the sound is coming from by looking around and turning his or her head.
+Newborns can recognize and respond to a parent's voice (or other interesting sounds) by looking alert and becoming less active.
+Babies may try to find out where a sound is coming from by looking around.

 - A baby who is awake but active (squirming, flapping arms, or kicking legs) or fussing is less able to focus on you.
-The baby may seem upset or cry when you try to get his or her attention.
+The baby may seem upset or cry when you try to get their attention.
 These are signs that your baby may be getting hungry, tired, or overstimulated.